Getting comparatist with “Snow White” (DeDisnification, Part 9B)

-And from the time of Louis XIV down to our own, various people have been trying to preserve them.
-However, it should be noted, this also changes them.
-As noted in another episode of Telling Tales:⁷
+So while from the time of Louis XIV down to our own, various people have been trying to record folktales, this preservation also changes them.
+As noted in another episode of Telling Tales, when there is an oral tradition:⁷

 [E]ach telling is different, and each storyteller and each listener is different.
 It reflects the culture it emerges from and has to be understood in that context, and it is part of a continuous line of teller and listener caught in time and place.